 All that is left to do is the optional raspberry topping.
 Place the ingredients for the topping in a food processor and blend until smooth.
 Pour it over the Apple Pie and enjoy!

-Why this Vegan Apple Pie is healthy for you?
+Why these Apple Pie Bars are healthy for you?

 - Whole food